mondegreen/DrosCellID/README.md

 -	Identify informative reads that span TE junctions
 -	Aggregate informative reads to call TE junctions
 -	Identify and describe putative transposable elements
+-	Create a presence/absence tab-delimited file
+-	Visualize and cluster the binary presence/absence file

 ### Mask reference genome for known transposons of interest
 Masking of reference genome was performed with ncbi blast-2.2.26:<br>